teknatha136/demoapp/day4-kubernetes.md

 - Understand what Kubernetes is and why it's essential for modern applications
 - Explain the difference between Docker and Kubernetes
 - Set up a local Kubernetes environment using minikube or kind
-- Deploy your Task Manager application to Kubernetes
+- Deploy your Task Manager application to Kubernetes with personal namespace isolation
 - Understand basic Kubernetes concepts (Pods, Services, Deployments)
+- Use kubectl effectively with namespace contexts
 - Connect Kubernetes deployments to CI/CD pipelines (if time permits)
 - Troubleshoot common Kubernetes issues